-Bangalore sightseeing options and more: Bangalore also known as the ‘garden city’ because of its numerous, exquisite parks, greenery and salubrious weather, is a popular destination for tourists of all age groups.
+Bangalore sightseeing : Bangalore is also known as the ‘garden city’ because of its exquisite parks, greenery and salubrious weather.
+In fact, it is a popular destination for tourists of all age groups.
 The capital of Karnataka State, Bangalore, is a vibrant metropolis today.
-As a matter of fact, it was founded by Kempe Gowda, a local chieftan in 1537.
+As a matter of fact, it was founded by Kempe Gowda, a local chieftain in 1537.

-The city has a distinctive hi-tech feel to it with a booming IT sector attracts global corporations from around the world.
-It is a hotspot for youngsters and a much happening place with numerous pubs, restaurants and malls.
-The two huge and magnificient gardens, Lalbagh and Cubbon add to the charm of Bangalore and should be on the itinerary of every visitor to the city.
+The city has a distinctive hi-tech feel to it.
+The booming IT sector attracts global corporations from around the world.
+It is a hotspot for youngsters .
+Further, it is a much happening place with numerous pubs, restaurants and malls.
+The two huge and magnificent gardens, Lalbagh and Cubbon Park add to the charm of Bangalore.

 Bangalore Sightseeing: Lalbagh Botanical Gardens

-A typical day ‘namma’ or ‘our’ Bangalore would begin in the morning around 10 am with a trip to the beautiful Lalbagh Botanical Gardens situated in South Bangalore.
-This sprawling park is of historical importance as it was laid out by Hyder Ali and his son Tipu Sultan in the 18th century.
-It contains many century old trees, rare tropical plants and a glasshouse modelled on London’s Crystal Palace.
-There is also an exotic bonsai garden which is very well maintained.
-Further, every year, there is a flower show that is held in the week preceding Republic Day and Independence Day.
+Begin your day in the morning around 7.30 /8 am with a trip to the beautiful Lalbagh Botanical Gardens situated in South Bangalore.
+This sprawling park is of historical importance .In other words, it was laid out by Hyder Ali and his son Tipu Sultan in the 18th century.
+It contains century old trees, rare tropical plants and a glasshouse modelled on London’s Crystal Palace.
+In addition,there is also an exotic bonsai garden which is very well maintained.
+Further, every year, there is a flower show that is held in the week preceding the Republic Day and the Independence Day.
 The gardens are open everyday from sunrise to sunset.
 It is a morning walker’s paradise.

 Recently a paid `buggy’ ride has been started by the authorities for the convenience of visitors, as going around the huge park on foot becomes quite tedious.
 This tour is completed in 40 minutes and the charges are Rs 150 per head.